Skip to main content

 8 mentions Positive Neutral Negative

-The game's stability has received mixed reviews, with many players reporting various bugs and glitches that can disrupt gameplay, including unsolvable riddles and character model issues.
-While some users note that the game is generally playable despite these problems, the overall consensus suggests that it lacks thorough testing and polish, leading to a frustrating experience for some players.
+The game's stability has received mixed feedback, with many users reporting various bugs and glitches that can disrupt gameplay, including unsolvable riddles and character model issues.
+While some players find it generally playable despite these problems, others express frustration over the lack of thorough testing and the need for patches before release.
+Overall, the game is described as "buggy" but not entirely unplayable.

 • “Not quite so buggy, although one of the riddles is unsolvable due to a failure of the developers to be able to add up - you'll need to look up the answer.”